JBlaschke/diffBragg-Reproducer/README.md

 2. Using Miniconda

 If you choose to use (2) then you need to source the `env.sh` before running.
-If you choose (1) then you need to run `module load PrgEnv-gnu cuda cpe-cuda python` instead. c.f. bullet 2 in the section on `Running`.
+If you choose (1) then you need to run `module load PrgEnv-gnu python` instead. c.f. bullet 2 in the section on `Running`.

 ### Using NERSC's Conda